|What is polycythemia? Symptoms Diagnosis Treatment|

 You and your veterinarian may not be aware your cat has polycythemia until it is found during a routine complete count where the packed cell volume is greater than 55%.

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including medical conditions your cat has as well as any medications he is taking.
+Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including a medical history and any medications the cat is taking.
 Routine tests in addition to a complete blood count will include biochemical profile and urinalysis.

 It will be necessary to determine what type of polycythemia your cat has, relative, transient or absolute.